The countdown to the PS5 is well and truly underway.

 Sony’s official line is that the console will be out in “holiday 2020”, aka anywhere between October and December.

-However, a recent leak has suggested that November 20 is the date that gamers should have circled.
+However, a leak has suggested that November 20 is the date that gamers should have circled.

-This release date will come right in the middle of the NBA season, which means it will run right into EA’s return to the court in NBA Live 21.
+The proposed PS5 release date should come right in the middle of the NBA season, which means it will run right into EA's return to the court in NBA Live 21.

 Although Sony is keeping some details close to their chest, there is plenty of information out there about how the new console will impact NBA Live 21.